NonPlayerCtrl/Siemens-Tia-Portal-PID-Controller/README.md

 I always had a lot to do with control technology at the Tia Portal and was simply never satisfied with the Siemens modules.
 I need PI controllers for pressure control and PID for temperature control.
 Here are a few points that bothered me:
 - Different devices among different CPUs
 - Cannot be simulated
-- Not visible and can be changed if necessary
+- Not posible to read the source and change it
 - Much too complicated with a high level of familiarisation
-- No portability according to Codesys
+- No portability to Codesys
 - Too high integration in TIA
 - Do a lot of tinkering and testing until finally something worked.
 - Cyclic OBs and Global DB were absolutely necessary